chilledtonic/webmention-deno/readme.md

 It has a single "external" dependency, which is [Deno DOM](https://deno.land/x/deno_dom).
 It uses this library to find the webmention endpoint within a page.

+It passes the test suite listed at [webmention.rocks](https://webmention.rocks/).

 # Usage

 ```